shaoyubo/Introduction-to-Algorithm/Chapter 4 Divide-and-Conquer/README.md

 **A solution using divide-and-conquer**

 Suppose we want to find a maximum subarray of the subarray A[low .. high].
 Divide-and-conquer suggests that we divide the subarray into two subarrays of as equal size as possible.
-That is, we find the midpoint, say mid, of the subarray, and consider the subarrays A[low .. mid] and A[mid
+That is, we find the midpoint, say mid, of the subarray, and consider the subarrays A[low .. mid] and A[mid+1 .. high].
-+ 1 .. high].

 The procedure FIND-MAX-CROSS-SUBARRAY (&Theta;(n) time) takes as input the array A and the indices low, mid, and high, and it returns a tuple containing the indices demarcating a maximum subarray that crosses the midpoint, along with the sum of the values in a maximum subarray.